Back

 Talk to us about company culture.
 What are some values that you and your team live by?

-What is a book that you’ve read or an influencer that you watch that has made you a better leader?
+What is a book that you have read or an influencer that you’ve listened to recently that has made you a better leader?

 Can you share why it is a priority for you to invest in economic development?